sbalmt/xcheme/documents/operators.md

 token<100> T_XYZ as 'x' & (repeat 'y' & 'z');
 ```

-> Accept `'x'` combined with one or more occurrences of `'yz'` during the expression evaluation.
+> Accept an occurrence of `'x'` combined with one or more occurrences of `'yz'` during the expression evaluation.

 ## Next steps